 Back to normal McDonald’s announces reopening in Ukraine in coming months |

-McDonald’s (MCD-US) will reopen restaurants in Ukraine in the coming months, a symbol of a return to some normalcy in the war-torn country and a show of support after the U.S. fast-food chain pulled out of Russia.
+McDonald’s (MCD-US) will reopen restaurants in Ukraine in the coming months, a symbol of a return to some normalcy in the war-torn country and a show of support following the U.S. fast-food chain pulled out of Russia.

 McDonald’s said on Thursday (11th) that it would begin gradually reopening some restaurants in the capital Kyiv and western Ukraine, like other companies operating in these places far from the war.
 Western businesses such as Spanish clothing retailers Zara and Mango are still operating in Kyiv.